acbilson/chaos-content/blogroll/_index.md

 [Maggie Appleton](https://maggieappleton.com/garden) - Maggie's digital garden is a visual wonderland full of surprises.
 From her epistemic gardening language to her intricate images and use of color, it's as enjoyable to peruse as a physical garden.

 [Andy Matuschak](https://notes.andymatuschak.org) - I find myself returning often to Andy's interlinked note system.
 His mature writing on digital notes and his custom navigation make a persuasive case to adopt his thinking approach.

+[Joschua's Garden](https://joschuasgarden.com) - Joschua keeps a digital garden with novel ideas around note taking and Bible study.

+[Winnie Lim](https://winnielim.org/curated/) - Winnie's curated articles are beautifully crafted and thought-provoking.

+[Salman Ansari](https://salman.io/blog/) - Salman is a fellow polymath with a bent towards business innovation and self-expression.

+[Buster Benson](https://busterbenson.com) - Buster doesn't keep a website so much as a place to link public documents, but his writing is highly refined and fascinating to read.

+[Brendan Schlagel](https://brendanschlagel.com) - Brendan has several thoughtful posts about the subject of writing on the web.

+[Barns Worth Burning](https://barnesworthburning.net) - I honestly don't know what to make of this site, but I _love_ the way it operates.
+Magical.